OWASP/www-chapter-gitam/index.md

 ## Become a Presenter
 <p style='text-align: justify;'>
 We are always open to new voices!
-If you’d like to deliver a talk on application security, AI in cybersecurity, or any emerging infosec topic at future OWASP Gitam events, please review and agree to the
+If you’d like to deliver a talk on application security, AI in cybersecurity, or any emerging infosec topic at future OWASP GITAM events, please review and agree to the
 <a href="/www-policy/speaker-agreement" target="_blank">OWASP Speaker Agreement</a> and send your talk title, abstract, and bio to the chapter leaders.
 </p>

 ## Get Involved
 <p style='text-align: justify;'>
-Whether you’re a student, researcher, or professional — OWASP Gitam welcomes you!
+Whether you’re a student, researcher, or professional, OWASP GITAM welcomes you!
 Join us to collaborate, share ideas, and strengthen our cybersecurity community.
 </p>